radiatecode/dastats/README.md

     or

-    // dispatch the job to replace multiple stats value dispatch(new MultiStatsJob(StatsAction::REPLACE,'Title',$data));
+    // dispatch the job to increase multiple stats value dispatch(new MultiStatsJob(StatsAction::INCREASE,'Title',$data));

 > when required isolation